1997 Season

 Team Changes

-One team left I-AA for I-A: Marshall went from the Southern Conference with the MAC.
+One team left I-AA for I-A: Marshall went from the Southern Conference to the MAC.
 Norfolk State was the only team to move up from Division II.
 The Spartans were previously in the Central Intercollegiate Athletic Association (CIAA) and became I-AA independent.
-Arkansas-Pine Bluff moved up from NAIA to join the SWAC.

 South Florida started a new program and immediately became an I-AA independent.
 La Salle restarted their football team and also was an I-AA independent.
 Austin Peay also became I-AA independent after leaving the Ohio Valley Conference.